 The healthcare care sector has become a key target for cyber attackers.
 Take the recent case of a U.S. hospital that suffered a ransomware attack that froze all computer systems.
 All systems, schedules, documents, and patient data became unavailable.
 Patients requiring urgent care had to be transferred to another hospital.

 As the hours went by, the hospital realized it could not be down for much longer; otherwise, patients could die.
 So the hospital decided to pay the ransom to avoid loss of patient life and regain operations.

-It is not only the patient data that the attackers are after, it is also extracting a ransom because the bad actors have realized that with ransomware they can instead disrupt operations and hold hostage patient health and safety until money is paid.
+It is not only the patient data that the attackers are after, but it is also extracting a ransom because the bad actors have realized that with ransomware, they can instead disrupt operations and hold hostage patient health and safety until the money is paid.